Roy Vanenburg: Robinhood

 From 1965 to 1967, Vannenburg played for SV Robinhood.
 His performance earned him the captain arm band, at the Kingdom Games in 1966, playing for the Surinamese national team.
-Vanenburg subsequently transferred to S.V.
-Transvaal, the dominating club in Suriname at the time, a year later.
+Vanenburg subsequently transferred to Transvaal, the dominating club in Suriname at the time, a year later.

 Transvaal

-Vanenburg played the remainder of his career for SV Transvaal, where he would play with Wensley Bundel and Pauli Corte in the midfield in the sixties.
+Vanenburg played the remainder of his career for Transvaal, where he would play with Wensley Bundel and Pauli Corte in the midfield in the sixties.
 In 1968, he finished as the league top scorer together with teammate Edwin Schal with 14 goals each.
 In 1971, he finished as the league top scorer once more with 16 goals.
 Together with Harald Reumel and Schal, he formed a trio that posed a major threat for the opponents.
 1973 proved to be the most successful year for Vanenburg, helping his side to win the CONCACAF Champions Cup, thus becoming the first Surinamese club to win the Continental title by defeating CRKSV Jong Colombia from the Netherlands Antilles 4–2 on aggregate score in the final, Transvaal would also win the national title that same year undefeated.

 Transvaal won the national title again the following year, earning the team another berth in the Champions Cup.
 Making it to the finals once more, Transvaal finished as runners-up in the competition, losing to Atlético Español from Mexico 5–1 on aggregate score in the final.
-In 1981 Vanenburg helped Transvaal to the 1981 CONCACAF Champions' Cup finals once more, winning the title 2–1 on aggregate score against C.D.
-Atlético Marte from El Salvador.
+In 1981 Vanenburg helped Transvaal to the 1981 CONCACAF Champions' Cup finals once more, winning the title 2–1 on aggregate score against Atlético Marte from El Salvador.

 Considered one of the greatest football players in the clubs' history, Vanenburg helped his team secure six national titles, and two CONCACAF Champions Cup trophies during the span of his career, while finishing as the league top goal scorer twice.